rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

   Also, it can consume a lot of disk space.
 This has the same effect as the `-i` or `--incremental` flags.
 - `llvm-config`: enables building with system LLVM.
 [See this chapter][sysllvm] for more info.
-This avoids building LLVM, which can take a while.
+This avoids building LLVM, which can take a while (45 minutes on my laptop; others have reported 15 minutes or faster with incremental compilation).

 [sysllvm]: ./building/suggested.html#building-with-system-llvm

 ### `./x.py` Intro

 `rustc` is a _bootstrapping_ compiler, which means that it is written in Rust and thus needs to be compiled by itself.
 So where do you get the original compiler from?
 We use the current beta compiler to build a new compiler.
 Then, we use that compiler to build itself.
 Thus, `rustc` has a 2-stage build.
 You can read more about bootstrapping